How to Deal With Difficult Employees

 I know many people believe in the idea of a separation between the work version of themselves and the home version of themselves.
 Through coaching leaders I’ve found the reminder that there’s only one you to be helpful.
 Sure there are aspects of your personality that may be inappropriate for the workplace, but you are you everywhere you go.
 The habits and patterns that comprise you don’t just magically vanish when you switch environments.
 Those personality traits you value, when seen in others, attracts you to them and that’s how friendships develop.

 There’s a genuine interest to get to know those people better, building a bond that includes support and feedback.
 Think about the benefits those bonds and relationships have on your work products within and across teams and hierarchies.
-There’s a level of trust that exists, to which I covered a bit in the first article, that has you invested to the point you’re willing to put in the effort to support someone through whatever challenges they are facing.
+There’s a level of trust that exists, to which I covered a bit in Why Work Sucks: Stop Fixing Everything Yourself, that has you invested to the point you’re willing to put in the effort to support someone through whatever challenges they are facing.

 What’s getting in your way of connecting with Eeyore at that level?
 What might it look like to put the effort in to do so?
 Through that effort, what support do you have to offer, in order to build their confidence in providing the value they were hired to provide?
 This approach is rooted in human connection and provides a level of compassion, empathy and care.